Reuh/anselme/README.md

 `a : b`: evaluate a and b, returns a new pair with a as key and b as value.

+`a :: b`: evaluate a and b, returns a new typed value with a as value and b as type.

 `a(b)`: evaluate b (number), returns the value with this index in a (list).
 Use 1-based indexing.
 If b is a string, will search the first pair in the list with this string as its name.
+Operator is named `()`.

 #### Built-in functions